Kannagi/AltairX/GPU.md

 The Pixel Process Unit is used to manage the Frame buffer / Zbuffer and Blending.
 The compute unit does the various necessary calculations and indicates a pixel line to write.
 The PPU takes care of this, internally it will have a buffer and a queue to manage the different line draw commands of the different Compute Unit.

+For the textures, here is what will have to manage:
+- RGB/RGBA 32 bits/16 bits
+- brightness/gray 8 bits
+- DXT1 and DXT3
+- VQ Compressed
+- Palette 8 bpp and 4 bpp

 ## Pipeline GPU
 <img src="GPU.png?raw=true" alt="Pipeline" width="584" height="650">